doorlay/A/README.md

 1. Register an API key [here](https://www.alphavantage.co/), for free.
 2. Ensure that you are running a current version of python.
 If not, head [here](https://www.python.org/downloads/) to download.
 3. Head to your terminal and use the pip installer to install the alpha vantage module, with the following command:
-` pip install alpha_vantage`.
+` pip3 install alpha_vantage`.
 If you're having difficulty with the pip installer, head [here](https://www.makeuseof.com/tag/install-pip-for-python/) to troubleshoot.
 4. Head over to the 'scrape.py' file within the scripts folder.
 On line 26, enter your personal API key from step one inside the parameter titled 'key'.
 5. You're ready to start!